🔄

 Prepare tortillas and the signature Maya Ixil dish, boxbol, alongside students’ families.

-Try your hand at backstrap loom weaving and purchase one-of- a-kind textiles from local families.
+Try your hand at traditional backstrap loom weaving and purchase one-of- a-kind textiles from local families.

 Learn about the impact of the 36-year civil war in the Ixil area from a community member who experienced it firsthand.